 China – Twin Peaks Mt Siguniang (Dafeng + Erfeng)

 The Four Sisters Mountain (also known as Siguniang Shan) Scenic Area is situated in Xiaojin County of A’ba Prefecture in Sichuan Province of China.
-The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because it offers beautiful landscape and exquisite scenery.
+The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because of the beautiful mountain landscape and exquisite snow peaks scenery.
 The Four Sisters Mountain Scenic Area consists of Mt Siguniang, Mt Balang, and 3 main valleys – Haizi Gou, Changping Gou, Shuangqiao Gou.

 About The Climb

-The climate in the high mountain region in southwest Sichuan, mainly the Aba Tibetan Autonomous region depends on the altitude.
-The climate is alpine and even arctic in the highest peaks.
+The climate in Mt Siguniang area can be drastically different in the high peaks and valleys.
+In the high peaks the climate is constantly alpine and even arctic all year round.
 In the valleys, the dry season and the rainy season are obvious.
-May to September is the wet season, and October to April is the dry season.
+April to September is the wet season.
+October to March is the dry season.

-The best time to climb Mt Siguniang is during the autumn and winter season from September to December.
+The best time to climb Mt Siguniang is in autumn and winter from September to January.
 Mid October when the leaves change colour to the autumn hue of red, brown, orange and yellow is the best time to visit.

 Equipment and Gear

-You will need thermal base layers, a fleece jacket and a water/wind proof outershell jacket for the trek.
-When at the campsite, after sundown and during the summit trek, a down jacket will be required.
-A good down sleeping bag is also needed.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the base camp, after sundown and during the summit trek, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.

 - Group size: 6 - 15 people